ninewise/dissertation/introduction/chapter.md

 more easily classified by studying their genetic material, carried by biopolymers.

-## The central dogma of molecular biology
+## The Central Dogma of Molecular Biology

 The most well-known carrier of genetic material is without doubt DNA, or deoxyribonucleic acid (Figure \ref{fig:dna}).
 A DNA molecule is a long